 Our breathable polyester-elastane mattress cover stretches to create air channels, which increases the mattress’s airflow.
 You can easily remove the cover and run it through a washing machine to clean it.

 A queen mattress costs $799, with free shipping, a 10-year warranty, and a risk-free 100-night sleep trial period.
-If you find a Zoma Mattress is not for you, you can return it for a full refund while a local charity or recycling service will pick up the mattress.
+If you find a Zoma Mattress is not for you, you can return it for a full refund after the adjustment period.
 Zoma is also rated as one of the best memory foam mattresses for back pain according to eachnight.

 Why Memory Foam?